signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 plugin will also report that it cannot validate the key.
 Ensure your internet is working, then try again using the retry button.

+Once your session key is setup & validated, you won't need to go through this process again.
+Every time you initalize the plugin in an new session, the session key you setup will automatically be loaded.
+You can however change your session key at any time if necessary (see the next section).

 ### Changing Your Session Key